chodges7/jenkins-codeql/readme.md

 4. Use that token to setup an admin Jenkins user.

 ### Add a Jenkins Job
-1. Create a pipeline project
+1. Create a pipeline project.
+2. Specify a GitHub project in the general settings.
-2. Define the pipeline script to be from SCM (Source Control Management)
+3. Define the pipeline script to be from SCM (Source Control Management).
+4. Change the default branch specifier to `*/main`.
-3. Hit the `build now` button!
+5. Hit the `build now` button!